core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

          696565652E6F7267                  # "ieee.org"
 ~~~~

-## The 'list' and 'list' instance(s) {#list}
+## The 'list' and 'list' entries {#list}

 A list or a subset of a list MUST be encoded using a CBOR array data item (major type 4).
-Each list instance within this CBOR array is encoded using a CBOR map data item (major type 5) based on the encoding rules of a collection as defined in {{container}}.
+Each list entry within this CBOR array is encoded using a CBOR map data item (major type 5) based on the encoding rules of a collection as defined in {{container}}.

-It is important to note that this encoding rule also apply to a single 'list' instance.
+It is important to note that this encoding rule also apply to a 'list' schema node instance that have a single entry.

 The following examples show the encoding of a 'server' list using SIDs or names.